SuyashLakhotia/BootstrapCards/README.md

 ## Bower Components

 Listed below are all the Bower components used in *Bootstrap Cards*.
-The ones in **bold** are necessary while the others are optional.
+The ones in **bold** are necessary while the others are optional, however, leaving them out might *break* some things.

 - **Normalize.css** ([https://necolas.github.io/normalize.css/](https://necolas.github.io/normalize.css/))
 - **jQuery** ([https://jquery.com/](https://jquery.com/))